Replacing a dead or dying hard drive and moving on.

 I’ll assume you’ve already purchased a replacement drive.
 It should have at least as much capacity as the drive you’re replacing, though it’s not at all uncommon for it to be larger — sometimes much larger.
 That’s OK.

 Turn off your machine, unplug it, and follow the manufacturer’s instructions for replacing the failing hard drive.

 Step 3: Restore the backup image

 That’s pretty much it.
-When that’s done, you can remove the emergency disk and reboot, and you should be up and running as if nothing had happened… except you’ll be running from your replacement hard drive.
+When it’s done, you can remove the emergency disk and reboot, and you should be up and running as if nothing had happened… except you’ll be running from your nice, healthy replacement hard drive.

 Step 4: Tweak partitions

-This step is technically optional, but as I said above, it’s common for replacement drives to be larger than the original.
-Most backup programs will restore the layout of the hard disk exactly as it was on the original drive.
-What that means is that there’s a chance all the extra space on the new drive will go unused.
+This step is technically optional.
+It’s common for replacement drives to be larger than the original.
+Most backup programs restore the layout of the hard disk exactly as it was on the original drive.
+There’s a chance the extra space on the new drive will go unused.